101 Weather And Home Weather Station Facts & Tips You Need To Know

 As I am not going to try and pretend I know anything about boating or anything remotely related to it.
 Having said that, I feel this post will not be complete if I don't at least do the proper research and provide you with the best information I can find.

 I found the following guidelines to be the best summary of actions to follow when confronted with bad weather while operating a boat.
-This guide also corresponds exactly with one supported by Transport Canada, so is well worth paying attention to.
+This guide also corresponds exactly with one supported by Transport Canada, so it is well worth paying attention to.

 When encountering stormy weather while on water: